If you’re considering taking a cruise you may be wondering if a short cruise is worth the price and if it’ll give you the true cruise experience.

 Upgrading Your Cabin

-On the 3-night Celebrity cruise which I took, I actually decided to book a balcony cabin.
-I am usually always in an inside cabin or outside if I am feeling lucky.
+On the 3-night Celebrity cruise I took, I actually decided to book a balcony cabin.
+I am often in an inside cabin or outside if I am feeling lucky.

-To be able to cruise in a balcony is a real treat for me.
-Due to the fact that the cruise was so cheap, it wasn’t much more expensive to upgrade to a balcony which I did.
+To be able to cruise in a balcony is a real treat.
+Due to the fact that the cruise was so cheap, it wasn’t much more expensive to upgrade to a balcony – so I did.

 Downgrading Your Cabin

-Many cruise lines will have discounted prices for the third or fourth passengers so if you share the saving equally you can all have a discounted cruise fare.
+Many cruise lines will have discounted prices for the third or fourth passengers in a cabin, so if you share the savings equally you can all have a discounted cruise fare.

 Shorter Cruises Give You More Chances to Cruise

-I often use public holidays as an opportunity to cruise, it isn’t possible to cruise to exotic faraway destinations in a few days but it’s a great break from real life.
+When you use public holidays as an opportunity to cruise, it isn’t possible to cruise to exotic faraway destinations in a few days – but it’s a great break from everyday life.

 The more forward planning you do the better the chance that you’ll be able to plan your cruises well and require the minimum amount of time off work.